If there’s anything this COVID pandemic has reminded us of, it’s that your health is important.

 If you don’t have health care insurance at all, you won’t be able to get an HSA or FSA.
 Your first step would be to register for a health plan instead.

-And if you do want an HSA or FSA… Know that open enrollment only happens once a year, and is only open for about a month around October/November.
+And if you do want an HSA or FSA… Know that open enrollment only happens once a year, and are only open for about a month around October/November.

 It’s great because you can “openly” enroll without the need for what they call a “qualifying life event” – such as moving jobs to an employer with a different insurance provider – so you have more choices and flexibility when choosing the right health plan for you.